lualparedes/frontend-methodology/README.md

   ```scss
   $useful-variable: 'value';
   ```
-- Abstracted: their name reflect the function of the data, not the content
+- Abstracted: their name reflects the function of the data, not the content
   ```scss
   $c-main: blue; // instead of $c-blue
   ```